PlayStation 5: Storage architecture

 The PlayStation 5 features 825 GB of built-in solid-state storage, of which 667 GB is available to the user for game installation.
 The flash memory chips and controller are soldered directly to the motherboard, providing 5.5 GB/s of raw bandwidth via a 12-channel interface.
 A dedicated decompression unit supporting zlib and Oodle Kraken formats allows for typical throughput of 8–9 GB/s, peaking at 22 GB/s.
 An internal M.2-format solid-state drive (SSD) slot supports user-installed NVMe drives up to 8 TB.
 SSD support was added in a system update in September 2021 following a public beta.
+PCI Express 3.0 and earlier M.2 SSDs are not supported by PlayStation 5.

 Games must be installed onto either the built-in SSD or an M.2 SSD.
 However, to save space, developers may allow selective installation of features such as a multiplayer mode.
 External USB drives (up to 8 TB) are also supported; however, only PlayStation 4 games can be played directly from USB storage.
 PlayStation 5 games can be stored on an external drive but must be transferred to internal or SSD storage for gameplay.

 The standard model includes an Ultra HD Blu-ray drive supporting Ultra HD Blu-ray, standard Blu-ray, and DVD formats, but not CDs or 3D Blu-rays.
 PlayStation 5 game discs can hold up to 100 GB of data, double the capacity of standard Blu-ray discs used for most PlayStation 4 games.